Spasticity may be caused by diseases such as cerebral palsy, multiple sclerosis, stroke, spinal cord injury and brain trauma.

 Muscle over-activity due to spasticity may cause disabling symptoms such as pain, spasm and deformity.

-Patients have a difficult time opening joints to perform bathing, clothing and dressing due to the excessive tone in muscles.
+This can lead to having a difficult time opening joints to perform bathing, clothing and dressing due to the excessive tone in muscles.

-Benefit is typically seen in a few days after the injections, and can last 3-6 months.
+Improvement is typically seen in a few days after the injections, and can last 3-6 months.